BandW2011/CellProfilerPlugin/README.md

 # CellProfilerPlugin

-This is a plugin for CellProfiler.
+This is a plugin for CellProfiler, using code from [Cell Profiler's](https://github.com/CellProfiler/CellProfiler) ExportToSpreadsheet module.
 Just copy the plugins directory to your CellProfiler directory.

 This plugin was developed for CellProfiler 2.2.0 rev e82cb3c.